Azure/acr/docs/virtual-network/container-registry-vnet.md

 1. Configure the virtual network with a [service endpoint](https://docs.microsoft.com/azure/virtual-network/virtual-network-service-endpoints-overview) for the Azure Container Registry service.

-   A service endpoint represents a range of IP addresses in Azure regions that make resources for an Azure service available only from a virtual network.
+   Multi-tenant services, like Azure Container Registry, use a singular set of IP addresses for all customers.
+A service endpoint assigns a endpoint to configure access to a registry.
 This endpoint gives traffic an optimal route to the service over the Azure backbone network.
 The identities of the virtual network and the subnet are also transmitted with each request.

 1. Configure network rules for a specific container registry that allow requests to be received from specific subnets in each virtual network.

    Clients granted access via these network rules must continue to [authenticate to the container registry](https://docs.microsoft.com/azure/container-registry/container-registry-authentication) and be authorized to access the data.

-### Virtual network deployment limitations
+### ACR Virtual network (preview) deployment limitations

-* Only a **Premium** container registry can be deployed to a virtual network.
+* During preview, on **Premium** container registries can be deployed to a virtual network.
 For information about registry service tiers, see [Azure Container Registry SKUs](https://docs.microsoft.com/azure/container-registry/container-registry-skus).

-* The container registry and virtual network must be in the same Azure subscription and region.

 * Each registry supports up to 100 virtual network rules.